Partner Country of the Month: United Kingdom

 Contact

-Have you had a great time in Switzerland?
+Have you had a great time in the United Kingdom?
 Do you have tips for places and experiences that are not to be missed?
 We would be happy to share your experiences here, on social media or, if you want, in information events for other TUD students.
 Get in touch with us:

 Advice on studying abroad